grantmcconnaughey/grantmcconnaughey.github.io/_posts/2017-01-01-django-mistakes.md

     return Project.objects.filter(owner__login__in=owner_logins)
 ```

 Notice that this creates a Github client object directly (the Github client comes from the great [PyGithub](https://github.com/PyGithub/PyGithub) library).
 Unfortunately, the get_projects method was called from the project sidebar (the sidebar on the left-hand side of each and every page while logged into Lintly).
-This meant I had to mock the get_projects method on every single view test…quite the nightmare!
+This meant I had to mock the `get_projects` method on every single view test...quite the nightmare!

 ### How I fixed the mistake